harishdurga/laravel-quiz/README.md

 - Add your own Question Types and define your own methods to handle them
 - Flexible Negative Marking Settings
 - Flexible Quiz with most of the useful settings (Ex: Total marks, Pass marks, Negative Marking, Duration, Valid between date, Description etc)
+- Any type of User of your application can be a Participant of a Quiz
+- Any type of User of your application can be an Author For a Quiz (In progress)
 - Generate Random Quizzes (In progress)

 ## Installation